What is conservation photography?

 Amanda spent over a decade working as a professional photographer specializing in portrait and event photography, working as a freelancer and alongside many of the prominent D.C. photographers.
 She also managed the retouching and design department at post-production company, Pilot Imaging, for seven years, polishing her skills as a digital artist.

 On a 2009 cross-country trip, Amanda discovered the amazement of our National Parks and public lands and hasn't stopped traveling, exploring, and photographing since.
 In 2016, Amanda made the decision to refocus her career in environmental communication and meld her expertise with her passion, working to make a difference in our world.
-Amanda returned to school at the University of Maryland to pursue a degree in communication with a focus in digital and visual media and is electing additional coursework in environmental studies.
+Amanda returned to school at the University of Maryland to pursue a degree in communication with a focus in digital and visual media and is electing additional coursework in environmental studies and a minor in sustainability.

 To learn more about Amanda's accomplishments, please visit the recognition page.